Q Card & Q Mastercard Review

 - At least 160,000+ New Zealanders have one; its closest competitor is the GEM Card.

-- In 2016 Q Card's owner FlexiGroup introduced the Q Mastercard, a credit card version of the Q Card.
-This operates the same as the Q Card with the added benefit of global acceptance in any retailer accepting Mastercard.
+- In 2016 Q Card's owner FlexiGroup introduced the Q Mastercard.
+This operates similarly to the Q Card with the added benefit of global acceptance in any retailer accepting Mastercard.
 We have reviewed the Q Mastercard in addition to the Q Card, as no new Q Cards have been issued since August 2016.
-Existing Q Card holders can continue to use their Q Card as normal, or choose to migrate to a Q Mastercard account.
+Existing Q Card holders can continue to use their Q Card as normal, or choose to upgrade to a Q Mastercard account.

 Our Review